TIBCOSoftware/mashling-recipes/recipes/rest-conditional-gateway/README.md

-# RestTrigger to RestInvoker with conditional dispatch
+# Content-based HTTP Router
-This recipe routes the http request to corresponding handler based on the content.
+This recipe is a conditional HTTP router that routes requests based on content

 ## Installation
 * Mashling [CLI](https://github.com/TIBCOSoftware/mashling)